ystemsrx/ER_diagram_generator/README.en.md

 When the code is complex, direct generation may not produce a satisfactory diagram.
 In this case, you can first click the **Force Alignment** button in the top right corner, and then click **Smart Layout** to automatically organize a new layout, which should be relatively neat in theory and only require minor adjustments.

-If in rare cases it's still messy, you can **manually** drag the rectangles (entities) to suitable positions (no need to move other elements), and then click the **Smart Optimization** button, which will automatically organize the layout.
+If in rare cases it's still messy, you can **manually** drag the rectangles (entities) to suitable positions (no need to move other elements), and then click the **Smart Layout** button, which will automatically organize the layout.

 For example: